yoshioterada/PostgreSQL-Vector-Search-pgvector--for-PDF-file-on-Blob-Storage-english/README.md

 ## 1. Introduction

-Recently, I wrote a blog [How to use the Azure OpenAI Embedding model to find the most relevant documents](https://dev.to/azure/how-to-use-the-azure-openai-embedding-model-to-find-the-most-relevant-documents-42lo).
+Recently, I wrote a blog post [how to use the Azure OpenAI Embedding model to find the most relevant documents](https://dev.to/azure/how-to-use-the-azure-openai-embedding-model-to-find-the-most-relevant-documents-42lo).
 By utilizing this feature, you can easily locate the most pertinent documents.
 In this article, we will explain how to automatically convert PDF files to text by uploading them to Azure Blob Storage and perform vector searches using the Azure OpenAI Embedding model.

 ***By using this service, you can effortlessly search for any document, be it internal company documents or various academic papers, as long as they are in PDF format.
 Simply upload the files to Azure Blob Storage, and the system will automatically make them searchable.
 When you actually perform a search, ChatGPT will summarize and display the relevant sections for you.***